-On the evening of September 7, 1997 Abdul Rehman Ganie, a forest guard with State Forest Department, got a tip-off about smugglers passing through Kundroo village in Beerwa, 25 kms from Budgam.
+On the evening of September 7, 1997, Abdul Rehman Ganie, a forest guard with State Forest Department, got a tip-off about smugglers passing through Kundroo village in Beerwa, 25 km from Budgam.
 Immediately, he informed his other three colleagues.
 It was pitch dark when the four left towards a culvert connecting the forest with a village.
 They sat quietly waiting for smugglers to pass.

 Rehman was known as a brave man who had fought smugglers on various occasions.
-He had infused fear in timber smuggling mafia during his caeer as forest guard.
+He had infused fear in the timber smuggling mafia during his career as a forest guard.

 Sixteen-years after Rehman‘s brutal murder, his widow Jani Akhtar tries to keep his memories alive.
 Akhtar’s prized possessions are his dozens of pictures showing Rehman with handcuffed smugglers standing beside ponies laden with stolen timber.
 She preserves them as the family medals.